anomalylabs/paypal_express_gateway-extension/README.md

-# PayPal Pro Gateway Extension
+# PayPal Express Gateway Extension

-A PayPal Pro gateway extension for the Payments module.
+A PayPal Express gateway extension for the Payments module.